Chemistry at Messiah College

 As a graduate of the chemistry program, students are equipped to secure positions such as:

 - Lab technicians

 Messiah chemistry students participate in a variety of competitive research programs.
 A few examples include:

 - Students compete well for external summer REU (Research Experience for Undergraduates) programs.
 Recent acceptances at MIT, Johns Hopkins and the University of Strausburg, in France.

 - Messiah College students may participate in our own summer research program which provides the chance to work with familiar faculty members in a research laboratory setting while receiving a stipend.

 Degree options as a chemistry major

 As a student pursing chemistry, you can choose from three chemistry degree paths.
 The Bachelor of Science degree, with ACS Certification, is the most rigorous.
 It includes introductory courses across all areas of chemistry, and incorporates undergraduate research as a required part of your coursework.
 This is the best option for you if you want to pursue a career in the laboratory or in research.
 The Bachelor of Science degree is a good choice if you want to pursue a career in the laboratory.
 It does not contain a required research component.
 The Bachelor of Arts degree in chemistry requires the fewest major credits and contains more elective options than either B.S. degree.
 This degree path was designed for students who might want to use chemistry as a platform for work in business, law, medicine or high school teaching.

 Research opportunities and hands-on learning

-When you graduate, you’ll be well prepared to continue your education in graduate school, medical school, an allied health field, or immediately enter a profession in teaching or in the chemical or pharmaceutical industry.
+When you graduate, you’ll be well prepared to continue your education in graduate school, medical school an allied health field, or immediately enter a profession in the chemical or pharmaceutical industry, or teaching.